Calculator Magic #8

 Summing Numbers and Fractions the Easy Way

-Here are two methods for processing arithmetic terms without the calculator's memory, permitting it to be used for another purpose.
+Here are two methods for processing arithmetic terms without the calculator's memory, permitting it to be retained for another purpose.

 Suppose that you would like to sum a series of fractions, such as: